chloeshieh/WebROI/README.md

 # WebROI
 WebROI based on nodejs + Canvas.js
-for image-process projec using YOLO
+for AI image-process projec using YOLO